Arkansas Licensing Overview for a Barber

 What are fees associated with licensing?

-To become a licensed barber in the state of Arkansas there are several steps that must be taken.
+To become a licensed barber in Arkansas there are several steps that must be taken.

 - The completion of a formal barber program or apprenticeship